fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12a.md

 The 3rd and 5th rows only show the status.
 But the 4th row may be interesting: each image has a unique digest based on the <i>layers</i> from which the image is built.
 In practice, each step or command that was used in building the image creates a unique layer.
 The digest is used by Docker to identify that an image is the same.
 This is done when you try to pull the same image again.

 So the result of using the command was a pull and then output information about the **image**.
-After that, the status told us that a new version of hello-world:latest was indeed downloaded.
+After that, the status told us that a new version of <i>hello-world:latest</i> was indeed downloaded.
 You can try pulling the image with _docker image pull hello-world_ and see what happens.

 The following output was from the container itself.
 It also explains what happened when we ran _docker container run hello-world_.